Asthma Resource Links

 Live Smoke Free

-Live Smoke Free is ANSR's smoke-free apartments and multi-housing program that assists landlords in adopting smoke-free policies for their entire building, including individual units.
+Live Smoke Free is an Association for Nonsmokers-Minnesota smoke-free apartments and multi-housing program that assists landlords in adopting smoke-free policies for their entire building, including individual units.
 Live Smoke Free also assists tenants in finding solutions to secondhand smoke exposure in their rental units.

 Live Smoke Free is funded on a grant from the Minnesota Department of Health with a focus area on the Twin Cities metro area.
 Live Smoke Free's website contains sections for apartment landlords/managers, tenants, and community organizations (such as public health, attorneys, social justice groups, etc.).
 It also features the Smoke-Free Housing Directory.